… ok, I’m metaphorically going back to the U.S. of A.

 "Youth suicide is an avoidable reality in New Zealand, but it is not being adequately tackled", mental health experts say.
 Really?
 Let me explain something from someone who's been there- it's prevalent in all striations of society and it's entirely linked into the bullying and psychological abuse we subject each other to.

 Once we have achieved or mastered a situation within a ripple there isn't an automatic pass out card to things being easy or smooth sailing.
 In my experience as soon as I have felt I've got it sorted, or I am 'sitting pretty' the game changes; I can guarantee I will be thrown a life curveball.
 In my experience the ripples get more complex, the challenges within them more elaborate, and the skills required to keep going forwards more involved.
-Either this 'upping of the stakes' can be self made, or the Universe will kick them in for us.. especially if one has become comfortable or complacent.
-It's a pretty horrific environment to live within constantly battling power-plays from all angles.
+I am often involved in helping others who are being subjected to different controls, intimidation and bullying and often I find myself advocating for the down trodden or those who are being treated unfairly.
+Either this 'upping of the stakes' in my life can be self made, or the Universe will kick them in for me.. especially if I have become comfortable or complacent.
+It can be a pretty horrific environment to live within constantly battling power-plays from all angles in NZ- not a coincidence I like to get out and explore.

 I’ll share my understandings about ruthlessness however, it only perpetrates fear and with this in prevalence, there is no freedom of exploration, freedom of expression or the playfulness of invention.
 There is also becomes much less honesty and openness.